anushkadubey/anushkadubey/README.md

 ## Hey👋, I'm Anushka!
 ### About Me 👩‍💻
-➤ I’m a web development enthusiast, currently working as an Associate Software Engineer at Lowe's. </br>
+➤ I’m a web developer, currently working as a Software Engineer at Lowe's. </br>
 ➤ I have done my bachelors from National Institute of Technology, Jamshedpur. </br>
-➤ I am interested in and enjoy learning about web development, open source and broadening my skill set. </br>
-➤ Would love to cobntribute more in various Open Source Projects! </br>
+➤ Frontend-focused Software Engineer with experience in micro-frontends and independently delivering projects. </br>

 <h3 align="left">Connect with me:</h3>